QuState/PhastFT/README.md

 depending on the workload, while PhastFT has a single FFT implementation and still achieves competitive performance.

-PhastFT uses 2x less memory than RustFFT, which is important for processing large datasets.
+PhastFT uses up to 5x less memory than RustFFT, which is important for processing large datasets.

 ## What's with the name?